 - CO1.
 Analyze the requirements for a given organizational structure and select the most appropriate networking architecture and technologies. - CO2.
-Have a basic knowledge of the use of cryptography and network security - CO3.
-Analyze, specify and design the topological and routing strategies for an IP based networking infrastructure - CO4.
+Have a basic knowledge of the use of cryptography and network security - CO4.
 Specify and identify deficiencies in existing protocols, and then go onto formulate new and better protocols